AoneDev2001/Aonedev2001/README.md

 I've been learning to code for 4 years

 * 🌍  I'm based in Bangkok, Thailand
-* 🧠  I'm learning Java SpringBoot REST API
+* 🌱 I’m currently learning Docker and Spring Boot

 ### Skills